aws/iot-atlas/src/hugo/content/en-us/implementations/aws/device_bootstrap/aws-iot-certificate-vending-machine/_index.md

 AWS Lambda runs the application logic that performs the registration and provisioning of the device in the cloud.
 The function interacts with Amazon DynamoDB and AWS IoT Core services to perform validations and to create the device's identity in the IoT Core service.
 Finally, the AWS Lambda function prepares a response in JSON format that is returned to the device through the API Gateway.

 You can use following the implementation as the CVM Lambda function.
-Navigate Amazon Lambda console and create a new `python3.9` lambda function.
+Navigate Amazon Lambda console and create a new `python3.9` Lambda function.

 ```python
 import json